KipCollo/ToolsCorn/DevOps/IaC/Readme.md

 5. Parallel Execution - Parallel execution allows the tool to perform multiple operations simultaneously, enhancing speed and efficiency.
 Think of it as cooking a multi-course meal where different dishes are prepared concurrently for a faster dining experience.
 Example: In AWS CloudFormation, templates can define various resources.
 The tool analyzes dependencies and provisions independent resources concurrently, reducing the overall time needed to deploy the entire infrastructure.

+**Automation Tools** - There are two different categories of automation tools for setting up the infrastructure:- `provisioning tools` and `configuration tools`.
+Provisioning tools are used to specify and allocate the desired resources.
+These tools use the dynamic infrastructure platform to implement the allocation.
+Examples of these tools are Terraform, Openstack Heat and CloudFormation by Amazon.
+Configuration tools are used to configure and manage the already provisioned resources with the required dependencies and settings.
+There are plenty of available tools on this category, but the three most popular ones are Puppet, Chef and Ansible.

+The most popular vendor specific provisioning tools are CloudFormation for AWS, Cloud Deployment Manager for the Google Cloud Platform and Azure Resource Manager for Microsoft Azure Clouds.